 Masakhane is a three country project focussed on strengthening capabilities of CAL members and partners to campaign in country.
-The Project started in 2014 and is due to end in 2017.
+The first phase of the project started in 2014 and ended in 2017.
 Masakhane uses learning in action as the basis of the strengthening capabilities goals.
 In other words, the learning emerges from activists in countries actually engaging directly in conceptualising, planning, implementing, monitoring and evaluating a campaign that meets real needs and is relevant and appropriate for the political, social and economic contexts of that country.

 The main actors within Masakhane are activists from groups, formations and formal organisations and national organisations.
 The goal is to invest in developing and strengthening consciousness, competence and confidence within activists so that are able to lead the advocacy work in country and to make the connections between local realities and organising and global realities and organising.
 This could be, for example, making the links between a campaign on one country and the work of CAL and others at the African Commission on Human and Peoples Rights or with a global network of women feminist activists.
 The Project links the activists with National NGOs so that these organisations can be strengthened through proactive advocacy and campaigning and become more effective in creating change at the personal, institutional, systemic and ideological levels.